deveshbisht02/Personal-Portfolio-Website/README.md

 # Personal-Portfolio-Website
-This is a simple personal portfolio website created using HTML, CSS, and JavaScript.

 The Personal Portfolio Website is a showcase of an individual's skills, experiences, and projects.
 It serves as a digital resume and a platform to highlight the individual's talents to potential employers, clients, or collaborators.
 This website typically includes sections such as "About Me," "Portfolio," and "Contact," providing visitors with essential information about the owner and their work.